 In his book The Catholic Catalogue [AMAZON], American Catholic author Thomas Merton says, “The true end of Christian meditation is practically the same as the end of liturgical prayer and the reception of the sacraments: a deeper union by grace and charity with the Incarnate Word, who is the only Mediator between God and man, Jesus Christ.”Reading the bible without meditating on it is like trying to eat without swallowing.
 Click To Tweet

 Examples of Christian meditations:

 Meditative prayer is a type of contemplative meditation.
-Here the individual repeats the words of a prayer in a similar fashion to repeating a mantra (though, arguably, without the energy resonances that mantras produce).
+When we do a meditative prayer, we repeat the words of a prayer in a similar fashion to repeating a mantra (though, arguably, without the energy resonances that mantras produce).

 Meditating to God is another popular type of meditation for Christians.
-In this exercise the individual opens their heart to God and asks to be made one with God (which is similar to the Buddhist technique of Bhakti, which we’ll be looking at in depth later on).
+In this exercise the individual opens their heart to God and asks to be made one with God (which is identical to Bhakti method but focused on God ).

 How To Do Biblical Meditation — Introduction

 If you’re looking to learn how to do Biblical meditation, the best place to start is with Psalm 119:15, which instructs us to “Meditate on God’s precepts and ways.”
 But just how exactly do we do biblical meditation?